Dozy Mmobuosi: Career

 In 2001, Mmobuosi founded Tingo Mobile to provide mobile technology and Fintech solutions to rural communities in Nigeria.
 In 2015, Mmobuosi founded Tingo Inc., a publicly traded company on the OTC Markets Group.
-In January 2019, Mmobuosi launched Nwassa, a digital Agri-Marketplace that is Africa’s first agricultural technology and digital platform.
+In January 2019, Mmobuosi launched Nwassa, a digital Agri-Marketplace.

+Nigeria's Economic and Financial Crimes Commission (EFCC) charged Mmobuosi with conspiracy and obtaining by false pretense in a 2018 case involving allegations of a N31 million dud cheque for diesel fuel.
+The case was adjourned after his co-defendant failed to appear in court.

-In December 2022, Mmobuosi unveiled the Dozy Mmobuosi Leadership Centre (DMLC), housed in Oxford, United Kingdom, with the aim of developing African leaders skills to help them transform their private and public sector services.
+In December 2022, Mmobuosi unveiled the Dozy Mmobuosi Leadership Centre (DMLC), housed in Oxford, United Kingdom, with the aim of developing African leaders skills to help them transform their private and public sector services (the DMLC was dissolved in December 2024).
 In February 2023, it was reported that Mmobuosi was close to completing a £90 million takeover of English football club Sheffield United, reportedly paying a near-£10 million non-refundable deposit for the financially troubled club, but Mmobuosi later discontinued his bid and was planning to set up a new football club in Lagos called Club 1472.
-Amid his attempted Sheffield United takeover, it was reported that Mmobuosi had been sued in the US and UK over unpaid debts; in a $300,000 Connecticut lawsuit, Mmobuosi was sued by a Tingo Mobile executives for failing to pay wages for at least half a year's work; in February 2022, a UK court ordered Tingo International Holdings Inc. to pay a UK property firm £87,000 ($105,000) in unpaid rent for a home he used as his private residence in Radlett near London.
+Amid his attempted Sheffield United takeover, it was reported that Mmobuosi had been sued in the US and UK over unpaid debts; in a $300,000 Connecticut lawsuit, Mmobuosi was sued by a Tingo Mobile executive for failing to pay wages for at least half a year's work; in February 2022, a UK court ordered Tingo International Holdings Inc. to pay a UK property firm £87,000 ($105,000) in unpaid rent for a home he used as his private residence in Radlett near London.
+He was also reported to owe tens of thousands of pounds in unpaid rent for a townhouse in London's Eccleston Square.